TechEmpower/FrameworkBenchmarks/README.md

 Guesses and anecdotes can dominate discussions about the performance of web application frameworks.
 Here we attempt to provide some objective performance measures across a wide field of frameworks, covering several platforms: Go, Python, Java, Ruby, PHP, Clojure, Groovy, and JavaScript.
 The tests exercise the frameworks' JSON seralization and object-relational model (ORM).
 Future versions will exercise server-side template libraries and other computation.

-See results data we've collected from Amazon EC2 instances and our physical hardware at our blog.
-(LINK TBD)
+See results data we've collected from Amazon EC2 instances and our physical hardware at our blog. http://www.techempower.com/blog/2013/03/28/framework-benchmarks/

 ## Running the test suite